DataDog/hiring-engineers/answers.md

 ![Alt text](/photos/waning_alert_email.png?raw=true)

+_Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Set up two scheduled downtimes for this monitor:_

+_One that silences it from 7pm to 9am daily on M-F,_
+_And one that silences it all day on Sat-Sun._
+_Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification._

 **Collecting APM Data:**

 _Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:_